 - Have any old copies of the Yellow Pages?
 If you do, break them out, because you’re about to find a new use for them!
 Unroll your new cord cover and lay it out – bottom side down – across the floor.
 Then, just weigh it down every couple of feet, using those handy phone books…or any other somewhat-heavy objects that you have lying around the house.
 Let the whole thing sit for a little while, and you’ll be rewarded with a perfectly flat cord cover!

 Once you have the cord cover straightened out, we recommend installing it with double-sided tape.
 It’s a quick, easy and effective solution for keeping your cord cover where you want it…just remember to find out if it’s compatible with your floor surface before the installation!

-Cord covers are meant to keep you from tripping over your own cables, but unless you anchor them down, they’re not going to help much!
-Be sure to firmly attach your cord cover to the surface it’s being run over, using a surface-appropriate adhesive like double-sided or Velcro tape.
+- Cord covers are meant to keep you from tripping over your own cables, but unless you anchor them down, they’re not going to help much!
+Be sure to firmly attach your cord cover to the surface it’s being run over, using a surface-appropriate adhesive like double-sided or VELCRO® Brand tape.